projectcalico/calico/RELEASING.md

   `glide.lock` file.
 Be wary of any additional libraries that get revved if they aren't being pulled in by the libcalico-go update.
-At this late stage, it's safer to only update commit IDs that you're explictly expecting (i.e. undo any changes that `make update-vendor` makes that you weren't expecting).
+At this late stage, it's safer to only update commit IDs that you're explicitly expecting (i.e. undo any changes that `make update-vendor` makes that you weren't expecting).
+If in doubt consult a Felix/glide expert!

 - Run `make release VERSION=<new version>` and follow the instructions.
 This creates the annotated release tag, builds the release artifacts, and tells you what else you need to do to publish those.
-The release script expects a version number of the form "2.0.0", with optional suffixes such as "-beta.1-rc3".
+The release script expects a version number of the form "2.0.0", with optional suffixes such as "-beta1-rc3".

 To build Debian and RPM packages for a release: